replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 We encounter this concept in our day-to-day use of software all the time.
-For some applications, you're signed up to receive beta releases, while others you receive updates only when they're GA.
-You may even have some software, for example your Linux distribution, where you use only releases that have long term support.
+For some applications, you're signed up to receive beta releases, while for others you receive updates only when they're GA.
+You may even have some software, for example your Linux distribution, where you use only releases that have long-term support.

 Release channels help you account for these different release cadences for your software.
 By default, Replicated creates